 This award-winning, feature length DVD provides a comprehensive video resource devoted to sharing expert low & slow style BBQ cooking tips, techniques, and proven recipes.

-The three cooks presented in this award-winning DVD have decades of championship experience that can help competition and backyard cooks improve your barbecue cooking.
+These 3 champion cooks have decades of championship experience that can help competition and backyard cooks improve your barbecue cooking.

 This is a detailed and comprehensive video resource devoted to sharing expert barbecue cooking tips, techniques, and outstanding recipes.
 It also contains an element of story, one of the signature characteristics of our work to make the information more accessible, and engaging to watch.